kevin-p/monitor-utils/README.md

 monitor-utils
 =============

-Monitoring script for Zabbix / Nagios
+Nagios

+script specific for use with cisco catalyst and nexus device switchs.
+Also Juniper firewalls.